How to Protect Your Children's Inheritance - Video Transcript

-  Normally the players in this are the settlor; that will be your mom and dad usually and it can be somebody else but for this example I’m assuming your mom and dad are leaving you some money.
+Normally the players in this are the settlor.
+That will be your mom and dad, usually and it can be somebody else but for this example I’m assuming your mom and dad are leaving you some money.

 The trustee is also your mom and dad.
 It’s in the United States, its not protected, it’s easy for creditors of your mom and dad to get to.
-And down here is the beneficiary.
+Down here is the beneficiary.
 This little blue guy is the beneficiary; this blue guy is you.
 The red guys are your mom and dad.
 For the purposes of this example that is very, very important.

 Well let’s talk about it.
-This trust allows your mom and dad to save some taxes, it allows you to get their stuff, it allows you to get their stuff without going through a probate; nobody knows what you got.
+This trust allows your mom and dad to save some taxes, it allows you to get their stuff.
+It allows you to get their stuff without going through a probate; nobody knows what you got.
 It’s a very wonderful tool but most estate planners just assume it has zero asset protection benefits.
 Let me explain why.
 There are two reasons why domestic revocable living trusts are nearly worthless for asset protection purposes.
 The first of these reasons is the self-settled trust rules.
 Well what are the self-settled trust rules?
 The self-settled rules mean that the granters of the self-settled asset protection trust cannot take advantage of the spend thrift provisions that are in almost all of those trusts.

 The spendthrift provisions in each of those trusts are valid in all fifty states and what those spend thrift provisions do; there is several videos on this and there are several links below.
 But those provisions keep creditors of a beneficiary from forcing the trust disgorge assets.